MisTraleuh/Capierre/docs/docs/en/How_to_use.md

-# ❓ How to Use capierre ?
+# ❓ How to use capierre ?

 ## 📦 Installation